Manjun-Wang/code-examier-py/README.md

 # code-examier-py
-a bundle of python tools to check code qualit
+a bundle of python tools to check code quality

 ## Tech stack
 python3